J. T. and Colleen: Storyline

-In 2007, J.T. and Colleen become friends again and she stands by him while his pregnant fiance, Victoria, is in a coma.
+In 2007, J.T. and Colleen become friends again and she stands by him while his pregnant fiancé, Victoria, is in a coma.
 When Colleen's father goes missing in 2009, she goes to J.T. for help finding him.
 They discover his dead body frozen in the ice of the river.
 He comforts her while she deals with her loss.
 Colleen blames Brad's longtime enemy and J.T.'s father-in-law, Victor Newman (Eric Braeden), for her father's death and attempts to get back at him by claiming Brad's seat on the Newman board.
 Victor orders J.T. to find something damaging on Colleen that will force her to give up the seat.
 J.T. does not follow Victor's orders, but Victor gets what he wants by paying Gloria and Jeffry Bardwell to catch Colleen in a compromising position.
 They pay a bartender to get her drunk.
 Under the influence of alcohol, she flashes her breasts in public, which Jeffrey catches on camera.
 Once the footage of her is made public, Colleen is asked to resign from the Newman board.
 This only brings J.T. and Colleen closer.
-They begin bringing up suppressed feelings and on August 17, 2009 they kiss and are spotted by a spy of Victor's.
+They begin bringing up suppressed feelings and on August 17, 2009, they kiss and are spotted by a spy of Victor's.
 This soon is heard by the Newmans that J.T. was seen coming out of Colleen's home the next morning.
 Colleen is confronted by J.T.'s wife, Victoria.
 Colleen is kidnapped by her Uncles Jack's unstable ex-wife, Patty Williams.
 She escapes by canoe on the lake but falls into the water and nearly drowns.
 She is found by Jack and brought to the hospital.
 On September 22, it is confirmed that Colleen is brain dead because of her accident on the lake.
 On September 28, the doctors announce that Colleen is an organ donor, and Traci decides to give Colleen's heart to Victor Newman.
 On her death bed, a heartbroken J.T tells Colleen that he loves her and always will.